AhmedAmir01/Elderly-Care-using-Computer-Vision/README.md

 By analyzing key body landmarks and calculating angles, the system can accurately recognize these postures through a connected camera feed.

+# Activity Logging
+The system also records the duration of each detected activity (e.g., how long a person is sitting, sleeping, or standing), along with the timestamp of when it started.
+This data can be used to monitor daily patterns, detect anomalies, or generate activity reports.

 # Fall Detection & Notification
 When a falling action is detected, the system triggers an instant WhatsApp alert to notify caregivers or family members, ensuring timely response and reducing risk from unattended falls.

 # Technologies Used
 Python

 OpenCV